Jessa Duggar Is Pregnant, Expecting Baby No. 3 With Ben Seewald

 The Duggar family is about to get a little bigger.

 Jessa Duggar Seewald and her husband Ben Seewald are expecting their third child.
-The Counting On star announced the news via Instagram.
+The Counting On star announced the news via Instagram on Wednesday.

 "Happy news from the Seewald family!" she wrote alongside a family photo.
 "Baby #3 is on the way!"